JRBANCEL/OC1-CUDA/README.md

 ### Differences between version 1 and 2
 The version one tests shifted versions of the currently perturbed hyperplan which leads to better results than just working on the original one.
 The version 2 doesn't do that for the moment but it is not a technical limitation, it is just that I had not the time to implement it.

+### Classification
+The classification algorithm is the same in both version.
+It is just a thread per sample than goes through the tree.
+I have to work on that because it is not as efficient as it should be.
+The problem is probably related to branching.

 ## First Version
 This version is implemented in the following files
 * parallelOC1.py